What is Drug & Alcohol Addiction?

 CGL Inspire – for all other clients (East Lancashire)

-Unity is the Alcohol and Drug Recovery Service for Cumbria.
+Unity is an Alcohol and Drug Recovery Service in Cumbria.

 If you live in another region, you can find your local provider by searching for drug and alcohol support on your local council website.

 Beacon Counselling Trust are based in Liverpool andoffer support for those affected by gambling personally, or by someone in their family.
 You can contact them by calling 0151 2260696, emailing firstname.lastname@example.org or completing the referral form on their site.

 Gamcare provide a wide range of information and support.
 Their website contains a wealth of self help material including information on how to self exclude effectively, a self help workbook and a self assessment tool.